 read more >

-On January 4, 2006, the U.S. Department of Justice's Civil Rights Division ("DOJ") sent its "findings letter" to California's governor, advising him of the results of the October 2004, DOJ investigation of conditions and practices at the Lanterman Developmental Center ("LDC"), a facility housing developmentally disabled persons, including those with mental retardation, cerebral palsy, and/or autism.
+On January 4, 2006, the U.S. Department of Justice's Civil Rights Division ("DOJ") sent its "findings letter" to California's governor, advising him of the results of the October 2004, DOJ investigation of conditions and practices at the Lanterman Developmental Center ("LDC"), a facility housing developmentally disabled persons, including those with intellectual disabilities, cerebral palsy, and/or autism.
 The investigation occurred under the authority of the Civil Rights of Institutionalized Persons Act ("CRIPA"), 42 U.S.C. § 1997.
 DOJ and expert consultants visited the facility, reviewed a wide array of documents there, and conducted interviews with personnel and residents.
 The letter commended LDC staff for providing a high level of cooperation during the investigation.